csteel/ansible-role-shorewall/README.md

 ### Role Variables

+New variable added for testing new firewall configurations:

+    shorewall_start: true

+Once everything is working as it should this might be best placed in `group_vars/shorewall/defaults` or `host_vars/hostname/shorewall/custom `.

-Required default variable values are located in:
+Other required default variable values are located in:

     role/shorewall/defaults/main.yml